Did you know it is possible to predict the market by reading the candlestick chart?

 And of the most powerful technical tools is the candlestick chart.

-In this guide, we will reveal the ins-and-outs of candlestick patterns and some useful trading tips that will steer you in the right direction.
+This guide will reveal the ins and outs of candlestick patterns and some useful trading tips that will steer you in the right direction.

 Let’s dive right in!